 If you work in the healthcare field in any role from being a physician to working in healthcare marketing, it’s important to have an understanding of HIPAA and all of its rules and policies.

 Since HIPAA compliance deals primarily with how organizations access, share and dispose of PHI, healthcare marketers will encounter these requirements and must abide by then when creating their campaigns and communications.
-HIPAA helps to give individuals greater access to and control over their personal health information which is why they must give written authorization before their PHI or patient story can be used in healthcare marketing.
+HIPAA helps to give individuals greater access to and control over their health information which is why they must give written authorization before their PHI or patient story can be used in healthcare marketing.

 What is Healthcare Marketing